This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 7. Transfer pricing of cross-border arrangements

-Cross-border structures and arrangements that are perceived as being UK-base erosive continue to be closely scrutinised by HMRC, with transfer pricing a primary tool used in this space.
+Cross-border structures and arrangements that are perceived as being UK-base erosive remain a key area of focus for HMRC, with transfer pricing a primary tool used in this space.
 In particular, we are seeing:

-- increased scrutiny of payments related to IP (including under cost contribution agreements); and
+• increased scrutiny of payments related to IP (including under cost contribution agreements and following business restructurings); and

 HMRC’s approach